-Kylie Jenner Missed Kendall While Filming Spinoff; When Is The ‘Life Of Kylie’ Premiere?
+Kylie Jenner Missed Kendall While Filming Spinoff — When Is The ‘Life Of Kylie’ Premiere?

-Kylie Jenner will soon make her debut as the star of her very own reality series and according to a new report, the idea is quite daunting for the 19-year-old.
+Kylie Jenner will soon make her debut as the star of her very own reality series, and according to a new report, the idea is quite daunting for the 19-year-old.

 According to a new report, Kylie Jenner is said to be “very nervous” about the upcoming premiere of Life of Kylie because it’s the first time she’s done anything like this without her sister Kendall at her side.